Here is everything you need to know about The Polar Express train ride in Yorkshire Dales

-The Polar Express 2023 train ride in Yorkshire Dales: How can I ride the festive train, what are ticket prices and when do trains depart?
+The Polar Express 2023 in Yorkshire Dales: How can I ride the festive train at Wensleydale Railway, what are ticket prices and when do trains depart?
 Everything you need to know about The Polar Express experience

+The Polar Express is also set to visit Embsay and Bolton Abbey Steam Railway for the first time ever this year with a predicted 24,000 visitors.

-Santa Claus will be making an appearance at the event and will provide children with gifts along with his helper elf who will provide adults with their bell.
-Here is everything you need to know about the event.
+Santa Claus will be making an appearance along with his elves who will provide passengers with a gift of a sleigh bell each.
+Here is everything you need to know about the event at Wensleydale Railway.

 The train ride will depart from Leeming Bar station at Wensleydale Railway and the station postcode is: DL7 9AR.
 There is no parking available at the station, so you will need to use the park and ride service available or be dropped off at the station.